eicorg/docs/eic-epics/ioc-deployment.md

 - For the deployment, we created a central directory (called `modules`) to have all IOC apps or modules that are not part of EPICS installation.

-- For each deployed IOC instances, we need to set TOP from `envPaths` and add `cd ${TOP}` at the beginning of the st.cmd file and `cd ${IOC}` at the end of the st.cmd file (before init call).
+- For each deployed IOC instance, we need to set TOP from `envPaths` and add `cd ${TOP}` at the beginning of the st.cmd file and `cd ${IOC}` at the end of the st.cmd file (before init call).
 We also need a `config` file for the `manage-iocs` utility.

 - On EIC VM, the central NFS directory for deployment is under `/eic/release/epics`.
-Under this NFS mounted central directory, we have
+Under this NFS-mounted central directory, we have

 ```
 release